LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

   <figcaption>Mobile library timetables often use colour to match a library route to the date the library is visiting.</figcaption>
 </figure>

 Accessible design makes the web better for everyone.
 Everyone wants content that's clear, well laid out, with plain language, and descriptive links.
-All these things are welcome, and make a site nice and easy to use.
+All these things are welcome, and make a site easier to use.
 It increases usage and is win-win.

 The best websites make mistakes.
 I'm not an accessibility expert, and there's no substitute for testing with real users.
 By trying to follow accessibility guidelines, attempting good content, and publishing an accessibility statement it shows as an organisation that you care about trying to make things better, and will correct mistakes.